 |Live weight (kg)||212||294||438|

-The average B901 progeny carcass Aus-Meat MS is 7~8, with many MS9 and very few ‘fails’.
-Obviously, the key to optimisation is correct joining, and the sire is versatile here also.
+B901 carcass performance is well balanced, all round.
+In September/October 2020 AWA BREEDPLAN his MS EBV was +1.0, against an average of +0.7.
+Carcass EMA was +3.4 against BREEDPLAN average 1.2.
+Carcass weight EBV was +3.4 against a Breed avg +1.2.
+BREEDPLAN accuracies are very high.
+The key to optimisation is selecting the correct joining, and the sire is versatile here also.
 High, superfine marbling is generally achieved with matings to small high Tajima females, with resulting 350~400kg carcasses.
-Much more profitable carcasses ~500kg with high marbling are achieved with high Itozakura joinings – females of TF147/TF151 descent are ideal.
+Carcasses up to ~500kg with high marbling are achieved with high Itozakura joinings – females of TF147/TF151 descent are ideal.

 An ideal AI sire for commencing a move away from high Hyogo/Tajima bloodlines in FB commercial production, or any higher Wagyu content breeding scenario.
 B901 should deliver both more profitable feeders and a new generation of more capable breeders, which then provide a platform for a further round of enhancement with sires like L9 for another frame increment, or J828 for a more subtle frame + MS increment.
 B901 semen is now in limited supply.